US stocks mixed ahead of more China-US trade talks

 Traders weighed the latest batch of earnings reports from companies, including Walmart, which climbed after its earnings topped Wall Street's expectations.

-KEEPING SCORE: The Dow Jones Industrial Average fell 4 points, or less than 0.1 percent, to 25,878 as of 10:07 a.m.
+KEEPING SCORE: The Dow Jones Industrial Average fell 18 points, or 0.1 percent, to 25,864 as of 11:20 a.m.
 Eastern Time.
-The S&P 500 index gained less than 0.1 percent, while the Nasdaq composite added 0.1 percent.
+The S&P 500 index gained less than 0.1 percent, while the Nasdaq composite added 0.2 percent.
 Major European indexes were headed lower.

 Advertisement

-TRADE TALKS: A truce between the U.S. and China on increased American tariffs on Chinese good expires at the end of next week, leaving the U.S. free to more than double its import duties on $200 billion in Chinese goods.
+TRADE TALKS: A truce between the U.S. and China on increased American tariffs on Chinese goods expires at the end of next week, leaving the U.S. free to more than double its import duties on $200 billion in Chinese goods.
 Much is riding on the outcome after an inconclusive end to an earlier round of talks in Beijing last week.

 The U.S. is wrangling over trade with many nations.
 On Monday, the European Union warned that the bloc will hold back on a commitment to buy more American soybeans and liquefied gas if European cars are hit with punitive tariffs.